 Take advantage of an ASMPT Remote Demo, your personal and customized live presentation with specialists from the global CoCs, which you can view from the comfort of your desk.

 Are you familiar with the on-demand part of our Productronica 2021 presence?
 Our extensive media library features all broadcasts from the ASMPT Productronica studio with lots of interviews and information about Open Automation.
 You also have access to many videos, documents, presentations, training materials and much more.
 Discover how ASMPT’s smart hardware and software solutions pave the way to your integrated smart factory.

-Register for the ASM Media Library
+Register for the ASMPT Media Library